-The District is located within Riverside County which is the fourth largest county in State.
-Riverside County and San Bernardino County comprises the Inland Empire which is one of the fastest growing metropolitan areas in the nation.
+The District is located within Riverside County which is the fourth largest county in the State.
+Riverside County and San Bernardino County comprises the Inland Empire, which is one of the fastest growing metropolitan areas in the nation.
 The Inland Empire covers approximately 27,000 square miles with a population of about 4 million.
-Job growth in the region exceeded those of the State and other areas in Southern California from 2011 to 2015.
-This growth has brought the unemployment rate down and contributed to rising personal income which has supported growth in consumer-driven industries such as leisure and hospitality.
-Wages and salaries increased 3.8 percent in 2015 compared to the State's 3.0 percent job growth, exceeding the pre-recession numbers.
-Unemployment rate was down from 8.2 percent in 2014 to 6.5 percent in 2015 and down 13.7 percent from its highpoint in 2010.
-Other sectors of employment gain in the Inland Empire included business and professional services, transportation, warehousing, construction and manufacturing.
+Job growth in the region exceeded that of the State and other areas in Southern California from 2011 to 2015.
+In 2016, the Inland Empire's job growth of 47,500 jobs ranked second after Los Angeles' 109,200 jobs and next above San Francisco's 43,800 jobs.
+This growth has brought the unemployment rate down and contributed to rising personal income, which has supported growth in consumer-driven industries such as leisure and hospitality.
+Wages and salaries increased 3.8 percent in 2015 compared to the State's 3 percent job growth, exceeding the pre-recession numbers.
+The unemployment rate was down from 8.2 percent in 2014 to 6.5 percent in 2015 and down 13.7 percent from its highpoint in 2010.
+Sectors of employment gain included business and professional services, transportation, warehousing, construction, and manufacturing.
 Job increases also occurred in wholesale trade and technical services.
+From the first quarter of 2016 to the first quarter of 2017, average annual wages increased 6.5 percent compared to the nation's 5.7 percent increase.
+The increase in wages during this period was spread across all industries including administrative support, management, health care, manufacturing, and professional and technical services.
 The State's inland counties, including Riverside County, are forecast to show above average job growth potential in the next few years.

 The Inland Empire is an affordable housing alternative to the higher priced homes in the coastal regions of Southern California.
 Home sales were up in 2015 as a result of job growth and low interest rates.
 The area has continued to see a steady increase in real estate prices for the fourth consecutive year due to low inventory of houses for sale and increasing demand resulting from higher income and migration to the region.
-It is forecast that residential building permits will increase by 22.1 percent in 2016 and 24.6 percent in 2017.
+Home sales in Riverside County increased 9.9 percent in the beginning of January 2017 compared to the prior year.
+In San Bernardino, home sales were up 6.7 percent in January 2017 compared to January 2016.
+Across the Inland Empire, home prices were up 7 percent from January 2016 to January 2017.
+Most cities in the Inland Empire are forecast to outperform the national average for home price gains in 2017.
+Nationwide, home prices are predicted to increase 3 percent through February 2018 while the Inland Empire forecasts range from 4.4 percent to 5.2 percent.
 Non-residential construction which was depressed from 2009 to 2012 bounced back in 2013 with an increase of new investment in the retail and industrial sectors with several large infrastructure projects and notable growth in the warehousing sector.
+Industrial vacancy rates continued to decline due to increasing demand for space.
+The vacancy rate for warehouse and distribution properties was 8 percent or 0.6 percent lower than the prior year while rent increased 3.4 percent.
+Permitting for industrial space grew the most in Riverside County, increasing 365 percent year to date through the second quarter of 2017.